 The internet-based hosted PBX or hosted VoIP system is also reliable because the system is hosted in the cloud.

-Provided businesses have reliable internet connections, there should be no loss of service.
-Also due to the flexibility in the types of codecs supported, connected calls tend to enjoy a very high quality of call.
+Provided businesses have reliable internet connections; there should be no loss of service.
+Also, due to the flexibility in the types of codecs supported, connected calls tend to enjoy a very high quality of a call.

 Some of the options that clients have available on hosted PBX systems include call recording, call Transfer, call diversion, Blacklist, Fax to email, Queue call management, Voicemail to email, SRTP (secure voice traffic), caller ID routing and more.